panchuprodhan/SlabToken/README.md

 # Contract for collector in slab

 - addToken to add the desired amount of token
-- viewSlab toview the current slab in use.
+- viewSlab to view the current slab in use.